-- Beginning January 1, 2024, all new community water systems (CWS) and non-transient non-community water systems (NTNCWS) must submit an asset management plan that addresses the five core question framework, along with their business plan, before EPD can issue the system's drinking water permit. - Beginning January 1, 2024, during the next ownership transfer or permit renewal process, all existing CWS and NTNCWS that serve populations greater than 3,300 must submit an asset management plan that addresses the five core question framework. - The Director may, based on compliance history or deficiencies noted during inspections, require an existing PWS to submit an asset management plan.
+- Beginning January 1, 2024, all new community water systems (CWS) and non-transient non-community water systems (NTNCWS) that serve a population greater than 3,300 must submit an asset management plan that addresses the five core question framework, along with their business plan, before EPD can issue the system's drinking water permit. - Beginning January 1, 2024, during the next ownership transfer or permit renewal process, all existing CWS and NTNCWS that serve a populations greater than 3,300 must submit an asset management plan that addresses the five core question framework. - The Director may, based on compliance history or deficiencies noted during inspections, require an existing PWS to submit an asset management plan.

 Accordingly, this Appendix amends the Georgia Minimum Standards for Public Water Systems (April 2021).
 EPD has revised the Rules for Safe Drinking Water Chapter to include a requirement for preparing asset management plans.
-[NOTE: This is a draft document and the rulemaking process will be initiated following the stakeholder process for reviewing this draft document.
-The document will be updated to include the specific rulemaking process prior to finalization.]